ericsizemore/phpunit-coverage-check/README.md

 $ php vendor/bin/coverage-check /path/to/clover.xml 100 --only-percentage
 # -O for only-percentage works as well
 $ php vendor/bin/coverage-check /path/to/clover.xml 100 -O
+# -F or show-files will display coverage per file, formatted in a table
+$ php vendor/bin/coverage-check /path/to/clover.xml 100 -F
 ```

 You can also use the Api directly if you wish.
 I created a function called `nonConsoleCall` that will process and return the data, similar to how the console application displays it.